pokryfka/aws-xray-sdk-swift/README.md

 ### Emitting

-Events are emitted after they end.
+Events are emitted as soon as they end.

+Subsegments have to be created before the parent segment ended.

-Subsegments may end after their parent segment end, in which case they will be presented as *Pending* until they end.
+Subsegments may end after their parent segment ended, in which case they will be presented as *Pending* until they end.

 Make sure all segments are sent before program exits: